 Warrior's Country: A Call to Action for Bible Believers.

 A free Bible study for faithful believers who shun the herd mentality of “group-think” in favor of Thus saith the Lord.
 This is for those of you who believe the words in the Bible are God’s words and therefore should be respected and taken literally.
-Some of what you read may – at first – cause you to "know" I'm wrong, but when you consult the Scripture references you'll realize with horror that modern Christianity is not Bible-based and has gone astray.
+Some of what you read in this Bible study may – at first – cause you to "know" I'm wrong, but when you consult the Scripture references (Act 17:11) you'll increasingly realize modern Christianity is not Bible-based and has gone astray.

 When I was a young naval officer my parents gave me A Sailor’s Reader, copyrighted 1943, which contains a literary assortment.
 My parents echoed the author’s sentiments in his frontispiece at right.
 And as much as I appreciate the book my parents gave me, it wasn’t until I had devoured God’s Book that the meaning of the frontispiece blossomed.
 That sentiment is behind my hope and prayer that The Age of Reason will help you grow into the kind of man who appreciates the whole new life God’s Book can give you.